JacobDeepu/oop-java/README.md

 * Java Swing program to print a wave form on the output screen.
 * Java program that works as a simple calculator.
 Arrange Buttons for digits and the + - * % operations properly.
 Add a text field to display the result.
 Handle any possible exceptions like divide by zero.
 Use Java Swing.
 * Java program that simulates a traffic light.
 The program lets the user select one of three lights: red, yellow, or green.
 When a radio button is selected, the light is turned on, and only one light can be on at a time.
 No light is on when the program starts.
+* Java program to display all records from a table using Java Database Connectivity (JDBC).
+* Java program to accept rollno, name, CGPA of “n” students and store the data to a database using JDBC connectivity.
+Display the list of students having CGPA greater than 7.